antoniogamiz/perl6-gsoc-application/README.md

 #### doc/lib/\* Spinning-off and Cache System

-There are several modules defined in the [lib folder](https://github.com/perl6/doc/tree/master/lib) that can be taken apart to independent modules in the Perl6 Ecosystem.
-As [#1937](https://github.com/perl6/doc/issues/2529) and [#2573](https://github.com/perl6/doc/issues/2529) issues say, `Perl6::Documentable` and `Perl6::Type` need a test suite which covers most of the use cases (currently there is almost none).
-Moreover, documentation about these modules does not exist, so new people that need to change or fix something about them (like me) have to guess what they do.
+Right now, there are several modules defined in the [lib folder](https://github.com/perl6/doc/tree/master/lib) that can be taken apart to independent modules in the Perl6 Ecosystem.
+As [#1937](https://github.com/perl6/doc/issues/2529) and [#2573](https://github.com/perl6/doc/issues/2529) issues say, `Perl6::Documentable`, `Perl6::Documentable::Registry` and `Perl6::Type` need a test suite which covers most of the use cases (currently there is almost none).
+Moreover, documentation about these modules almost does not exist, so new people that need to change or fix something about them (like me) have to guess what they do.
 So a detailed documentation will be made for them.

-On top of that, `Perl6::Documentable` has to be adapted to use `Pod::Cached` to reduce the number of pod file compilations (currently they are compiled 3 times).
-To reduce this number to 1, we will integrate `Pod::Cached` in the main doc repository and it will be used by the tests `Pod::Documentable`.
-In addition, a wider test suite will be made to this module.
+In addition, the current cache-system relies on precomp pod6 files, wich are read and then used by the tools (in `htmlify.p6` using Registry: [line](https://github.com/perl6/doc/blob/a2254ac37c25f0f710224c1aadd1e8a1693cc193/htmlify.p6#L197)).
+So the thing is, why to handle precomp files, which need to be read each time they are used, instead of handle everything in memory?

+So, this is the plan:

+ - Take `Perl6::Documentable` and `Perl6::Type` apart from the main repo to independent modules, document them, use `mini-doc` repository to test them faster and lastly integrate them again.
+ - Take `Perl6::Documentable::Registry` apart and add in-memory-cache support, using a dependency tree to invalidate all files affected by a change and only recompile that files instead of the whole set (maybe using [Pod::Load](https://github.com/JJ/p6-pod-load)).
+ - Add tests:
+   - First set of tests: this will cover that each function behaves as expected.
+   - Second set of tests: this will test that the dependency tree invalidates and recompiles the correct pod6 files.

+If all of these steps have been made correctly, the integration of the new modules with the main repo should only be a matter of installing them and change some paths.

 #### `Pod::To::HTML` and GitHub